All images by Isaiah Chua for RICE Media.

 But the more Qatrisha peeled the layers of her past, the more it became apparent that it wasn’t just luck that allowed her to come so far, but rather, her ability to make decisions that prioritised her happiness in the face of adversity.

 Her husband’s family also resisted Qatrisha’s marriage.
 The couple lived with them for a while but were eventually forced to leave over a disagreement.
-At the time, Qatrisha was working as a retail assistant and her boyfriend was still in NS, yet they somehow managed to scrape together enough money to pay for the small bedroom they shared.
+At the time, Qatrisha was working as a retail assistant, and her boyfriend was still in NS.
+Yet, they somehow managed to scrape together enough money to pay for the small rented bedroom they shared.

-Backstage botox injections, overdosing on estrogen, and excessive surgeries—Andrea witnessed these all at Miss International Queen.
+Backstage botox injections, overdosing on estrogen, excessive surgeries—Andrea witnessed all these and more at Miss International Queen.

-“They just wanted to look beautiful on the last night,” she shared, revealing details about the contestants risking their health to enhance their appearance.
+“They just wanted to look beautiful on the last night,” she shares, revealing details about the contestants risking their health to enhance their appearance.

 Andrea vowed not to promote a similar culture when running Miss Equality World Singapore.
 Beyond beauty, Andrea ensured that personality and commitment became critical criteria for the competitors to be assessed against.

-Like Qatrisha, Antasha Zahra Ulhaq, the 20-year-old runner up of Miss Equality World, has had very minimal work done on herself.
-She is bubbly and energetic, yet often has to compose herself around Andrea’s motherly presence.
+Like Qatrisha, Antasha Zahra Ulhaq, the 20-year-old runner-up of Miss Equality World, has had very minimal work done on herself.
+She’s bubbly and energetic, yet often has to compose herself around Andrea’s motherly presence.

-“It’s all a part of our gender dysphoria because at times you feel extremely self-confident, but then there are days when you feel so vulnerable,” she shared.
+“It’s all a part of our gender dysphoria because, at times, you feel extremely self-confident, but then there are days when you feel so vulnerable,” she reveals.
 “When it kicks in, you start questioning if you’re pretty, and you start thinking of all the parts of you that you could fix.”

 “Ironically, joining the beauty pageant has made me feel the most confident I’ve ever been.
 Even if I haven’t gotten any surgeries done, coming this far was proof to me that I am okay as I am.”